How to Grow and Care for Alder Buckthorn

 Light Requirements

 Alder Buckthorn thrives in full sun to partial shade.
-It can tolerate a range of light conditions, but for optimal growth and berry production, a location with at least six hours of direct sunlight per day is recommended.
+For optimal growth and berry production, it should receive at least six hours of direct sunlight daily.
+Insufficient light can hinder its growth and flowering.

 Temperature and Hardiness